milankl/BitInformation.jl/docs/src/bitinformation.md

 of such a bit one can expect the next (or previous) bit to be the same due to the correlation.

-[1] Jeffress, S., Düben, P. & Palmer, T. _Bitwise efficiency in chaotic models_.
-*Proc.
-R. Soc.
-Math.
-Phys.
-Eng.
-Sci.* 473, 20170144 (2017).

 ## Multi-dimensional real information

 The real information content $I_m$  for an $m$-dimensional array $A$ is the sum of the real information along the  dimensions.
 Let $b_j$ be a bitstream obtained by unravelling a given bitposition in along its $j$-th dimension.
 Although the unconditional entropy $H$ is unchanged along the $m$-dimensions, the conditional entropies $H_0,H_1$ change as the preceding and succeeding bit is found in another dimension, e.g. $b_2$ is obtained by re-ordering $b_1$.
 Normalization by $\tfrac{1}{m}$ is applied to $I_m$ such that the